Online Guide for Newcomers to Prince Edward Island - Canada

 - prescription drugs

-There are some services that are GST exempt as well, like residential rent, health and dental care, educational services, day care services, legal aid services, and financial services.
+There are some services that are completely tax exempt as well, like residential rent, municipal water, municipal public transit, some air travel, car insurance, health and dental care, music lessons, day care services, and legal aid services.